Old Age Security Return of Income Guide for Non-Residents

 Enter your Canadian social insurance number (SIN), individual tax number (ITN) or temporary tax number (TTN).

-If you asked for, but have not yet received, a SIN, or an ITN, and the deadline for filing your return is near, attach a note to your return and file your return without a SIN or ITN.
+If you asked for, but did not yet receive, a SIN or an ITN, and the deadline for filing your return is near, attach a note to your return and file your return without your SIN or ITN.

 If you are not eligible for a SIN, complete and send Form T1261, Application for a Canada Revenue Agency Individual Tax Number (ITN) for Non-Residents.